joomla/accessibility/docs/custom-elements/Message-Dialog-Modal.md

 * **Lightboxes** - Overlay the primary window but the main window can be reached by the user.
 An interaction with the primary window closes the lightbox.
 In general used for presenting images.
 * **Modal Dialogs** - The user cannot interact with the underlying (main) window until he closes the Modal.
 In general, dialogs contain forms with input fields.
-* **Messages**: Overlaying windows which do not contain input fields, and in general do not make the main window inert.
+* **Messages**: Overlaying windows, which do not contain input fields and, in general, do not make the main window inert.
-* **Alerts**: Overlaying windows which may require an (..
-Bestätigung durch den user)
+* **Alerts**: Overlaying windows which may require a confirmation, from the user.
 * Popovers, Tooltips

 This document is on modal dialog windows.